bitjson/bitauth-cli/README.md

 <!--

 doesn't have any options/interactivity – just creates the proposal.
+Change output set to the ownership output, dust amount set to the signing output.

 $ bitauth id:update [ALIAS]
 Update transaction proposal created for identity Jason Dreyzehner ("me").